US charges Indian man for alleged plot to murder Sikh separatist in New York

 Czech authorities arrested Gupta, 52, on June 30, the statement said.
 It alleged that Gupta was an international narcotics trafficker.

 Though the statement did not name the leader, a report in the Financial Times on November 23 identified him as Gurpatwant Singh Pannun.
-The Financial Times had reported that the United States had foiled a plot to assassinate Pannun on American soil and issued a warning to India over concerns that the Modi government was involved in the conspiracy,
+The Financial Times had reported that the United States had foiled a plot to assassinate Pannun on American soil and issued a warning to India over concerns that the Modi government was involved in the conspiracy.

+Pannun, the founder of a group called Sikhs for Justice, was declared an “individual terrorist” under the Unlawful Activities Prevention Act in 2020.

 Ahead of the US charges being filed, New Delhi on Wednesday said that it has constituted a high-level inquiry committee to examine inputs from the United States about the alleged plot.

 The US statement claimed that Gupta had been recruited by the alleged government employee to “orchestrate the assassination” in or around May 2023.
-It alleged that the alleged Indian government employee had “directed the assassination plot from India”.
+It alleged that the Indian government employee had “directed the assassination plot from India”.
+Gupta allegedly agreed to do so in exchange for help in “securing the dismissal of cases against” him in India.

-The alleged Indian government employee “has variously described himself as a ‘Senior Field Officer’ with responsibilities in ‘Security Management’ and ‘Intelligence’ and who also has referenced previously serving in India’s Central Reserve Police Force and receiving ‘officer[] training’ in ‘battle craft’ and ‘weapons’”, the statement said.
+The alleged Indian government employee “has variously described himself as a ‘Senior Field Officer’ with responsibilities in ‘Security Management’ and ‘Intelligence’ and who also has referenced previously serving in India’s Central Reserve Police Force and receiving ‘officer[’s] training’ in ‘battle craft’ and ‘weapons’”, the statement said.

 This alleged government employee directed Gupta to contact someone who was believed to be “a criminal associate” to help contact a hitman to murder the US citizen, the statement said.
-But this “criminal associate was actually a confidential source working with the US Drug Enforcement Agency.
+But this “criminal associate was actually a confidential source working with the US Drug Enforcement Agency”.
 The agency source “introduced Gupta to a purported hitman, who was in fact a DEA undercover officer”.

 In a deal negotiated by Gupta, the alleged Indian government employee agreed to pay the undercover officer $100,000 for the murder.
 On or about June 9, 2023, the alleged employee and Gupta “arranged for an associate to deliver $15,000 in cash” to the undercover officer “as an advance payment for the murder”.

-In or about June, the alleged Indian government employee “provided Gupta with personal information about the victim, including the victim’s home address in New York City, phone numbers associated with the victim, and details about the victim’s day-to-day conduct, which Gupta then passed to the [undercover officer]”, the statement alleges.
+Around June, the alleged Indian government employee “provided Gupta with personal information about the victim, including the victim’s home address in New York City, phone numbers associated with the victim, and details about the victim’s day-to-day conduct, which Gupta then passed to the [undercover officer]”, the statement alleges.

 The alleged Indian government employee asked Gupta to provide regular updates on the progress of the plot.
 Gupta allegedly forwarded surveillance photographs and other material, the statement claims.